needle-mirror/com.unity.addressables/Documentation~/AddressablesCCD.md

 ## Configure profile with CCD URL

 > [!TIP]
 > The `BuildPath` and `LoadPath` variables stored in [Profiles] specify where the Addressables system creates your build artifacts and where it looks for your assets at runtime.
 Configure the remote paths to work with CCD.
-(Leave the local paths with their standard, default values, unless you have a specifc reason to change them.)
+(Leave the local paths with their standard, default values, unless you have a specific reason to change them.)

 If necessary, create a new profile for publishing builds to CCD on the [Profiles] window.
 Configure the remote path variables in this profile to access your content at the correct URL.